-e.Cybersecurity

 f.
-Property Management
+Property Management Low

-Liquidity Risk
+Liquidity Risk Low

-Strategic / Business Model Risk
+Strategic / Business Model Risk Low

-Reputational risk
+Reputational risk Low

-Regulatory risk
+Regulatory risk Low

-Environmental risk
+External risk Low

-Legal risk
+Legal risk Low

-Concentration risk
+Concentration risk Low

-Conduct risk
+Conduct risk Low

+Environmental, Social, Governance risk (ESG) Low

+Risk of reliance on key providers Low

 To calculate the Pillar 2 requirement, scenarios were run for the key risks and capital set aside based on the potential financial impact and the likelihood.
-The minimum Pillar 2 capital requirement was calculated as €668,000.
+The minimum Pillar 2 capital requirement was calculated as \in 617,000.

-The Pillar 1 Capital requirement was calculated as €645,000.
+The Pillar 1 Capital requirement was calculated as €707,000.

-The internal capital requirement is the higher of the Pillar 1 and Pillar 2 capital requirement and was therefore €668,000.
+The internal capital requirement is the higher of the Pillar 1 and Pillar 2 capital requirement and was therefore €707,000.